 Link Juice and SEO Impact

-The primary difference between dofollow and nofollow backlinks lies in the way they impact search engine optimization.
+The primary difference between dofollow and nofollow backlinks historically lay in the way they impact search engine optimization.
 Dofollow backlinks pass link juice, helping the linked site gain authority and potentially improve its search engine rankings.
-Nofollow backlinks, on the other hand, do not pass link juice and have no direct impact on SEO.

-However, it is essential to note that nofollow links can still drive traffic to a website and contribute to its overall online visibility.
+Beyond SEO considerations, nofollow links can still drive traffic to a website and contribute to its overall online visibility, providing real business value regardless of their direct SEO impact.

 Crawlability and Indexing